 As soon as the venue and date are set, if your camp is going to have pre-planned sessions, you can being the process of recruiting speakers.
 Look to your local user group, as well as other user groups within a few hours of travel-distance from your location.
 Camps are a great way to encourage people to try their hand at presenting as well as for more experienced presenters to work on a particular talk.
 Inviting someone to present at your camp is a compliment to the person; use this fact to your advantage.

 Most camps also have an open call for speakers as well.
 Be as open and public about the process as possible, to ensure that you are including as many people as possible.
+When you put the call out on Twitter, make sure to use #Drupal for wider visibility.

 Note: many people are willing to travel large distances to your camp, especially when they are confirmed as speakers, so be sure to get the session planning started well in advance.